sorinirimies/weather_cli/README.md

 1. Update version in Cargo.toml
 2. Create a new tag: `git tag -a v0.1.0 -m "Release v0.1.0"`
 3. Push the tag: `git push origin v0.1.0`
-4. GitHub Actions will automatically generate the changelog and publish to crates.io
+4. GitHub Actions will automatically:
+   - Generate the changelog
+   - Build optimized binaries for multiple platforms (Linux, macOS, Windows)
+   - Create a GitHub release with all artifacts
+   - Publish to crates.io

+You can download pre-built optimized binaries for your platform from the [Releases page](https://github.com/sorinirimies/weather_man/releases).

 ## Contributing